How to set up DNS records for your domain in Cloudflare account

 1. By means of a CNAME record for www.domain.com.

-On the next page you will need to double-check if the DNS records match the ones in your cPanel and click Continue.
+On the next screen, you will see the list of your existing host records.
+Be sure to double-check if the specified DNS records match the ones in your cPanel.

 NOTE: It is not recommended to modify DNS records at this stage as you will be able to do this after the setup is complete.